Vonng/pigsty/docs/v-infra.md

 Prometheus grab timeout, type: `interval`, level: G, default value: `"8s"`.

 Setting the crawl timeout can effectively avoid avalanches caused by monitoring system queries.
-This parameter must be less than and close to [`prometheus_scrape_interval`](#prometheus_scrape_interval) to ensure that the length of each crawl does not exceed the crawl period.
+This parameter must be less than and close to [`prometheus_scrape_interval`](#prometheus_scrape_interval) to ensure that the length of each crawl does not exceed the crawling period.

 ### `prometheus_sd_interval`